-You know #35 as a former Rookie of the Year, eight-time NBA All-Star—and MVP of the NBA Finals that ended with the Warriors' decisive Game 5 win over the Cleveland Cavaliers.
+You know #35 as a former Rookie of the Year, nine-time NBA All-Star—and two-time MVP of the NBA Finals that ended with the Warriors' decisive Game 4 win over the Cleveland Cavaliers.
 But Kevin Durant’s success reaches far beyond the basketball court.

-In addition to earning big bucks from his endorsement deals—it’s reported he’ll make at least $36 million this year off the court, thanks to his partnerships with Nike and others—his startup, The Durant Company, has invested in companies like Postmates, Jetsmarter and, as of last fall, Acorns.
-As if that’s not enough to keep him busy, he also has a nonprofit, Kevin Durant Charity Foundation, which works to improve the lives of low-income kids through education and sports.
+In addition to earning big bucks from his endorsement deals—it’s reported he’ll make at least $32 million this year off the court, thanks to his partnerships with Nike, Beats and others—his startup, The Durant Company, has invested in companies like Postmates, Jetsmarter and, as of fall 2016, Acorns.
+As if that’s not enough to keep him busy, he also has a nonprofit, the Kevin Durant Charity Foundation, which works to improve the lives of low-income kids through education and sports.

 You’ve talked a lot about the sacrifices your mom made for you and your brother, growing up.
 How has she influenced your approach to your life and career?

 Hard work!
 Plain and simple.
 It was so clear to me at a young age that if you didn’t get up every day and work till it was dark, you weren’t eating.
 So working hard and never cutting corners wasn’t even a question for me because we were starving.

 I’ll never forget seeing my mom before the sun came up leaving the house on a few hours sleep, over and over and over again.

 How did watching your mom struggle to support you both while working two jobs affect your own relationship with money?